 Please consider our maintenance volunteers as they have enough to carry without the extra burden.

-The seven basic principles of Leave No Trace are:
+The seven basic principles of Leave No Trace are (clicking on each principle will start a short video):

 - Plan ahead and prepare.